saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 #### Removing the Header

-This files contains the Header, therefore we need to remove it before using the data, so the test will contain only valid data.
-To do so:
+The example file contains a header that you need to remove, so that the test will contain only valid data.
+To remove the header:

 1. Add the **Set(variable)** component: